-- Be at least 18 years old. - Reside within the DuPage County area or surrounding county areas - Have a disability that interferes significantly with the ability to be gainfully employed in the community. - o Possess a state-issued identification card, or driver's license, and a social security card. - Be legally eligible to work in the United States. - o Able to provide own transportation or learn public transportation. - Have enough independent functioning to not need indefinite one-on-one staff assistance, unless able to hire a personal assistant. - Be able to behave in a manner that doesn't endanger self or others - Display appropriate work behaviors. - Be connected to third party funding or willing to provide private pay for services - Be able to complete all the requirements of our intake process, such as signing release forms and providing emergency procedure/contact information.
+- Be at least 18 years old. - Reside within the DuPage County area or surrounding county areas - Have a disability that interferes significantly with the ability to be gainfully employed in the community. - o Possess a state-issued identification card, or driver's license, and a social security card. - o Be legally eligible to work in the United States. - Have enough independent functioning to not need indefinite one-on-one staff assistance, unless able to hire a personal assistant. - o Be able to behave in a manner that doesn't endanger self or others. - Display appropriate work behaviors. - Be connected to third party funding or willing to provide private pay for services - Be able to complete all the requirements of our intake process, such as signing release forms and providing emergency procedure/contact information.

 PAEP staff will assist all participants in getting connected to third party funding.
-Services are not available through third party funding if the client is working on a volunteer basis, temporary, or seasonal positions, however, any client/family wishing to privately pay for services should make arrangements with the Executive Director.
+Any client/family wishing to privately pay for services should make arrangements with the Executive Director.
 All fee for service rates are determined by the Board of Directors and can be discussed individually with each client/family.